FirebaseExtended/angularfire/docs/guide/user-auth.md

   controller: "HomeCtrl",
   templateUrl: "views/home.html",
   resolve: {
-    // controller will not be loaded until $waitForAuth resolves
+    // controller will not be loaded until $waitForSignIn resolves
     // Auth refers to our $firebaseAuth wrapper in the example above "currentAuth": ["Auth", function(Auth) {
-      // $waitForAuth returns a promise so the resolve waits for it to complete return Auth.$waitForAuth();
+      // $waitForSignIn returns a promise so the resolve waits for it to complete return Auth.$waitForSignIn();
     }]
   }
 }).when("/account", {